rnelson/learnsomethingnew/operating_systems/freebsd.md

 + [FreeBSD Wiki](https://wiki.freebsd.org): the official wiki for the FreeBSD project.
 + [The Complete FreeBSD](http://www.lemis.com/grog/Documentation/CFBSD/): an old book, but much of the information is probably still relevant.
 + [FreeBSD CheatSheet](http://www.cambus.net/freebsd-cheatsheet/): appropriately named, it's a cheat sheet of common commands.
++ [BSD For Linux Users](http://www.over-yonder.net/~fullermd/rants/bsd4linux/01): a helpful guide for people familiar with Linux who are trying FreeBSD.

 ## Software